Sweden: Religion

+8% are "other" (than Church of Sweden).

-The first Muslim congregation was established in 1949, when a small contingent of Tatars migrated from Finland.
+The first Muslim congregation was established in 1949.
 Islam's presence in Sweden remained marginal until the 1960s, when Sweden started to receive migrants from the Balkans and Turkey.
 Further immigration from North Africa and the Middle East have brought the estimated Muslim population to 600,000.
 However, only about 110,000 were members of a congregation around 2010.